top of page

 1. House hack with owner-occupied financing

 Owner-occupied loans exist to help people buy primary residences.
-If you live in part of theproperty and rent the rest, you often qualify for lower down payments, better rates, andeasier underwriting than investor loans.
-Examples:
+If you live in part of the property and rent the rest, you often qualify for lower down payments, better rates, and easier underwriting than investor loans.
+Here are some examples:

 • Live in one unit of a duplex while renting the other.

-• Buy a single-family and rent spare bedrooms.
+• Buy a single-family home and rent out spare bedrooms.

 • Purchase a triplex or quad, occupy one unit, and rent the others.